tqh23001/game-solver/README.md

 A lightweight, static web app that helps you play and solve three popular games:
 - Wordle: 6×5 in-browser board with suggestions and clue tracking
 - Sudoku: One‑click backtracking solver
-- Minesweeper: Deterministic assistant that marks guaranteed safe/mine tiles
+- Minesweeper: An assistant that marks guaranteed safe/mine tiles

 Open `index.html` in any modern browser to use it offline.